Background pattern

 Once opened, Laurimic cream can be used for 30 days after the first opening of the tube.
 Once opened, store below 25°C.

-Medications should not be thrown into the drains or trash.
-Dispose of the containers and medications you no longer need at the SIGRE collection point of the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the containers and medications you no longer need.
-In this way, you will help protect the environment.
+Medications should not be disposed of through wastewater or household waste.
+Deposit the packaging and medications you no longer need at the SIGRE point in the pharmacy.
+If you have any doubts, ask your pharmacist how to dispose of the packaging and medications you no longer need.
+This will help protect the environment.

 Composition of Laurimic 20 mg/g cream